-It looks different in photos than it does in real life much more country blue in pictures than in real life but I have to say, I love it.
+It looks different in photos than it does in actual life, much more country blue in pictures than in real life, but I have to say, I love it.

-My husband, who normally could really care less when it comes to things like this, was home the day I was painting and was watching the transformation the entire time I was working.
+My husband, who normally could really care less about things like this, was home the day I was painting and was watching the transformation the entire time I was working.

-At first, he was as skeptical as I was but as the paint and chit-chat was going on and on we both agreed that it was looking pretty amazing.
+At first, he was as skeptical as I was, but as the paint and chit-chat were going on and on we both agreed that it was looking pretty amazing.

-It got me so excited that in typical Kari fashion I decided that I must paint ALL OF THE THINGS.
+It got me so excited that in typical Kari fashion; I decided I must paint ALL THE THINGS.

-It was starting to look faded and needed an update.
+It was looking faded and needed an update.

 It looks so much cleaner and very, very blue.